 - Plan Development staff engaged the public for community concerns, needs, and issues with the existing transportation system.
 Activities included online and inperson surveys, public meetings, and public events. - Public Review The public provided feedback as staff completed draft chapters of the 2045 RTP.
-Activities included releasing chapters as part of the TAC packet, which is posted on the NFRMPO website. - 3) RTP Adoption and Conformity Determination - Upon completion of the plan, it was adopted by the Planning Council.
-Additionally, the NFRMPO provided a 30-day public comment period leading to a public hearing for the Air Quality conformity determination.
+Activities included releasing chapters as part of the TAC packet, which is posted on the NFRMPO website. - 3) RTP Adoption and Conformity Determination - After a 30-day public comment period for the Plan and public hearing for the Air Quality conformity determination, the 2045 RTP was adopted by the Planning Council.
 Dates of these Planning Council meetings and the conformity determination were posted on the NFRMPO's social media sites and website.